fraxflax/nw-watchdog/README.md

 	This option cannot be combined with `--install-systemd` (but it would be wise to test the configuration with `--debug` before installing as a systemd service).

 ## OPTIONS (with ARGUMENT)
+These opions takes a single argument each and may be specified in any order.
+Specify with equalsign or space or no space between option and argument.
+They can only be grouped together with the shortform of the NO-ARGUMENT-OPTIONS above, and must be last in such groupings (e.g. `-PAV5`).

 * __--verbosity-level | -V__ <ins>level</ins><br>
 	Default: `4`<br>